nusenu/tor-relay-operator-ids-trust-information/README.md

 `trusted-by.txt` contains one DNS domain by line and should not contain more than 100 entries.
 `trusted-by.txt` entries can be verified by fetching the `trusted-aroi.txt` file from the well-known URI and the domains given in the `trusted-by.txt` file.
-Before attempting to fetch `trusted-aroi.txt` from these domains via HTTPS validating parties should check the DNSSEC status of the domain and the presence of the `trusted-aroi-hash._tor.example.com.` DNS TXT record limit unnecessary HTTPS requests.
+Before attempting to fetch `trusted-aroi.txt` from the domains listed in `trusted-by.txt` via HTTPS validating parties should check the DNSSEC status of the domain and the presence of the `trusted-aroi-hash._tor.example.com.` DNS TXT record to limit unnecessary HTTPS requests.

 The `trusted-by.txt` file is not protected using a hash found in a DNSSEC signed TXT record, like `trusted-aroi.txt`.